| Glossary | A | B

 See also Yield Strength.

-Amplitude of the
+Constant Amplitude Amplitude of the

 command signal during changes in frequency of the signal.

-Deformation that occurs over a period of time when a material is subjected
+Creep Deformation that occurs over a period of time when a material is subjected

 to constant stress at constant temperature.
 In metals, creep usually occurs